Exploring Regulatory Focus Theory and the Hedonic Principle

 Desired End-States and Undesired End States

 Higgins further describes the ideal and ought selves.
-He wrote, “hopes, wishes, and aspirations represented in ideal self-guides function like maximal goals.”
-In contrast, he wrote that “the duties, obligations, and responsibilities represented in the ought self-guides function more like minimal goals” (1998).
+He wrote, “Hopes, wishes, and aspirations represented in ideal self-guides function like maximal goals.”
+In contrast, he continues, “The duties, obligations, and responsibilities represented in the ought self-guides function more like minimal goals” (Higgins, 1998).

 Two Primary Focuses